helpingstar/cs285-script/script/CS_285_Lecture_6_Part_4.md

 27. It's very straightforward to do.
 28. But the bottom line is that you can use any baseline that depends on the state, and a very good choice is the value function.
 29. Because you would expect this single sample estimator in expectation to come out to be equal to the value function.
-30. So if you use the value function as the baseline, then the numbers that are multiplying the grad log pi, should it in expectation be smaller, which means that their variance is smaller, which means that the variance of your entire policy gradient is smaller.
+30. So if you use the value function as the baseline, then the numbers that are multiplying the ∇log π, should it in expectation be smaller, which means that their variance is smaller, which means that the variance of your entire policy gradient is smaller.
 31. So it's actually quite a good idea to use a value function as a baseline.
-32. Now this doesn't lower the variance as much as the full actor-critic algorithm, because you still have the sum over future rewards, but it's much lower than a constant baseline, and it's still unbiased.
+32. Now this doesn't lower the variance as much as the full Actor-Critic algorithm, because you still have the sum over future rewards, but it's much lower than a constant baseline, and it's still unbiased.
 33. Now, some of you might be wondering at this point, well, okay, we used the value function as a baseline, we made it depend on more stuff, and we got a lower variance, what if we make it depend on even more things?
 34. What if we make the baseline depend on the state and the action?
 35. Will we get an even lower variance that way?